celestialkey/SRC/README.md

 	- Ctrl F, G to show hpap, fps.
 	- Edit hide mode survival.
 	- Fix limit item.
-	- Fix Team Deathmatch and Team games with solo game spawns.
+	- Fix team Deathmatch and team games with solo game spawns.
 	- Edit login to character.
 	- Edit show duel match map only map.xml `<bOnlyDuelMap = "true">`.
-	- Fix Limit FPS.
+	- Fix limit FPS.
 	- Fix shop jump.
 	- Remove camera scroll for staff

 * Undone, bug, ...
-	- Tag [r] (no reload) notwork.
+	- Tag [r] (no reload) not work.
 Some tag room not add now.
 	- Not add new command.
 	- Not fix right click sniper.
 	- Add new grade Vip 1 - 15 done.
 Bug show name (when it vip, admin,...) in lobby and wait room.
 	- Not show shop in wait room.
 	- DB clean not fix. only edit more VIP.
+	And more....